 Another military transfer brought Mrs. Jannes and her family to Key West in 2006.
 Her husband served as the Deputy of Coast Guard Sector Key West from 2006-2010 until he retired.
 Mrs. Jannes participated as a member of the Founding Team of Sigsbee Charter School, was on the original Board of Directors and has served as Principal of Sigsbee Charter School since it opened in 2010.

 During her years at Sigsbee Charter School, enrollment at SCS has more than doubled, the school has been awarded several grants and the school has received an A rating by the State Department of Education each year.
 Mrs. Jannes received the Champion Charter School Leader award in 2014.
 Mrs. Jannes is the proud parent of two Sigsbee students, Taylor (a Sigsbee graduate) and Dylan ( a middle school student).
-She enjoys reading by the water and participating in all things Sigsbee.
+She has a dog named Cutter who was born on Sigsbee and has been with her for ten years.
+Mrs. Jannes enjoys reading by the water, being a soccer/baseball/lacrosse/tennis mom and participating in all things Sigsbee.